-Be vigilant, don’t give away too much this holiday season
+Be vigilant, don’t give away too much this Holiday Season

 “When going on holiday, always ensure that your wallet only has carefully considered contents.
 Carry only those bank cards you will need to use.
 Avoid carrying identity documents and passports if you are not crossing the border.
 A good form of identity is your valid driver’s licence or the new ID card.

 “Remember that letting rooms in your property considerably increases your risk of loss or damage, and you are exposed to liability claims from paying guests or visiting third parties.
-However, be conscious of the fact that you are not automatically responsible for injuries to people living in your house, and you shouldn’t accept blame before discussing the matter with your broker or insurer,” concluded Ramagaga.
+However, be conscious of the fact that you are not automatically responsible for injuries to people living in your house, and you shouldn’t accept blame before discussing the matter with your broker or insurer,” she concludes.

 PERSONAL FINANCE